 For years, I have been saying that we need to take sexual harassment in the workplace more seriously, and that perpetrators need to be punished in a meaningful way.
 See, for example, Sexual harassment can no longer be seen as ‘cost of doing business’ and Low damage awards for workplace sexual harassment sends wrong message.
 We have been saying that for years, in the context of any suspected misconduct.

 We have also cautioned that employers should investigate (not prosecute) before imposing discipline or dismissal.
-See, for example, Employers: investigate harassment complaints before taking action and Crying wolf: False or exaggerated harassment complaints.
+See, for example, Crying wolf: False or exaggerated harassment complaints.